kgavrilov1905/CDC_Dataset_Analysis/README.md

     intake alongside physical activity*?
 2. Is there significant evidence that *obesity rates* in the USA are growing?
 If so, for which states?

+A new point was added to the dataset to make it unique.
+Since we are mainly going to be working with the obesity percentage data points, we will fill in the missing value for obesity % in Alabama in 2011, specifically for “Other” ethnicity.
+Particular value was chosen by looking at near by states at that year for that demographic.

 To get a sense of what to anticipate for the upcoming analysis, we will plot classifications of interest versus obesity rates.
 Age category is